RRZE-HPC/SparseBench/MPI-Algorithm.md

     - set up communication for SpMVM

 - `externalCount`: Number of externals for current rank
-- `externals` SIZE `externalCount` temporary: Lookup if index was already seen before
+- `externals` SIZE `externalCount` temporary: Lookup if index was already seen before.
+Map from global index to local id in external lookups.
 - `externalIndex` SIZE `externalCount` temporary: List of global ids for all external elements